mbovijn/BTPog/README.md

 | `!btpog suicide time`                              | When the mover is in the correct location, execute this command to set the time.
 | `!btpog suicide time 0.35`                         | Same as the previous command, but here you can enter a timepoint yourself.
 | `!btpog suicide suicide`                           | Queue up a suicide action.
 The mutator will make you suicide you as soon as the mover is in the configured location.
-| `!btpog suicide fire`                              | Queue up a fire action.
-The mutator will make you fire as soon as the mover is in the configured location.
-This was mostly used for debugging.

 For ease of use you could bind your suicide key to the suicide command e.g. `set input g mutate btpog suicide suicide`.